attack68/rateslib/docs/source/z_bond_conventions.rst

 Calculation modes
 -------------------

+The ``calc_mode`` argument is the element that gives more direct control of calculations.
-The ``calc_mode`` argument allows a string input for a :class:`~rateslib.instruments.bonds.conventions.BondCalcMode` that is predefined, *or* a user can defined their own.
+It allows a string input for a :class:`~rateslib.instruments.bonds.conventions.BondCalcMode` that is predefined, *or* a user can define their own.

 For the above US Treasury Bond the *calculation mode* is preconfigured and has the following representation: